0xshikhar/SonicAgentHub/README.md

-# Agent Market
+# The Agent Chain

-A platform for connecting with AI agents and leveraging their capabilities.
+The Agent Chain is a blockchain based on Aurora for creating, sharing, and using AI agents.
+It allows users to create custom agents that can be used to interact with the platform and other users.

 ## Features